 Now it is possible to perform the liberating manoeuvre above described.

-The unsuccessful transformation from the apogeotropic into the geotropic form is generally due to otoconial debris adhered to the ampullary cupula, or when there is a narrow tract in the semicircular canal.
-Thus the otoconial mass founding an obstacle stops its sliding towards the utricle and comes back.
+The unsuccessful transformation from the apogeotropic into the geotropic form is due to otoconial debris adhered to the ampullary cupula, or there is a narrow tract in the semicircular canal that hampers the slipping of the otoconial debris.